 Start the design of your eLearning courses with an understanding of who will be using them.
 This may seem like common sense, but you might be surprised by how many companies complete due diligence when it comes to figuring out course objectives, only to ignore the end user and their needs for access.

-Font color, size, and type all make a different when thinking about accessible eLearning.
+Ensure that all content is distinguishable, with accessible colors, visual contrast, text size, and fonts.
+Font color, size, and type in particular all make a difference when thinking about accessible eLearning.

 Generally, simple fonts like Arial and Helvetica work best on a medium- to high-contrast background.
 Avoid using font characteristics (e.g., bold and italics) to create meaning, as many screen readers will not pick up on this.

 Also avoid overusing ultra high-contrast fonts and backgrounds, as this can prove tiring (for all learners!) over time.
 Consider offering more white space on each screen to provide a rest for the eyes.